 Anna Ulrikke Andersen (PhD) is a filmmaker and architectural historian, currently a Postdoctoral Researcher at the University of Oxford.
-As part of the Disobedient Buildings Project at the School of Anthropology and Museum Ethnography, she uses filmmaking to look at a Norwegian block of flats and the people who inhabit it.
+As part of the Disobedient Buildings Project at the School of Anthropology and Museum Ethnography, she uses filmmaking and photography to explore housing, welfare and wellbeing.

 Her research has been presented at institutions such as the 2014 Venice Biennale, Oslo School of Architecture and Design, Harvard University, University of Puerto Rico and Universidad Piloto de Colombia, and she has been published in Architectural Research Quarterly, LOBBY Magazine, Montages Magazine and InForma Journal.
 Her films have been shown at the Royal Academy of Arts London, the 2017 Essay film Festival, the Arctic Moving Image and Film Festival and Trondheim Academy of Fine Arts/NTNU.
 She is the founder of the Bartlett Film+Place+Architecture Doctoral Network, and in 2017 she was awarded an artist residency from the Utzon Foundation and the Danish Cultural Fund to work and live in Jørn Utzon’s villa Can Lis, Majorca, resulting in the film Cleaning at Utzon’s (2019) that was screened at Modernism Week at the Architecture and Design Festival in Palm Springs, CA 2020.
 In collaboration Ruth Bernatek, she co-directed the film X / Earwitness (2018), where filmmaking is used to trace a set of journeys by the Greek composer and architect Yannis Xenakis.

 Her interest in ways in which creative practice and academic thinking can meet and inform each other is a recurrent theme of her practice.
 Her early works include films like The Spirit of the [Natural] Place (2013) and Pies i Kot (2009).
 She has been a participating artist in the Norwegian artist coalition Smitte, and was the artistic director of Circus Universe, a comic book in four issues (2008-2011).